 Set a daily budget

 If you are travelling for a long time, then having a daily budget is vital so as to not run out of money.
-Before travelling work out how much you will have each day, and then set yourself a daily budget which will cover all your expenses.
+Before travelling work out how much you will have each day, and then set yourself a daily budget that will cover all your expenses.
 You could also be somewhat flexible, such as if you plan to do a more expensive activity one day, then take some money out of the budget for the next day and do less on that day.

 Careful when using your debit and credit card

 Many people now use their debit and credit card to pay for everything.
 However, when travelling this might mean your spending will quickly add up.
 As well as this many banks charge fees for using your cards abroad, and this is on each transaction.

 If you are going on short trips, then try and only take hand luggage rather than packing a huge heavy suitcase.
 By doing this you can avoid paying for checked luggage on flights.
 It will also save time as you won’t have to check in or collect your luggage, and it also saves lugging the suitcase around.

 Avoid shopping and buying gifts

 Buying gifts and other merchandise can also add up.
 If possibly try simply travelling for experiences and to enjoy the destination.
 If you stay away from gift shops and malls, then you will find yourself saving lots of money when you travel.

 Use City Cards